Where to buy the bikinis and outfits from Love Island 2020

 Leanne’s diamonte t-shirt gown

-Londoner Leanne appeared additional glam on this black mesh diamante gown.
-She wore it over her orange bikini at the beginning of the very first episode when she was the third contestant to be launched to viewers.
+Londoner Leanne seemed further glam on this black mesh diamante gown.
+She wore it over her orange bikini in the beginning of the very first episode when she was the third contestant to be launched to viewers.

 Purchase at I Noticed it First £42.50